afsanaparveen/git-coding/README.md

 # git-coding
-git and github learning is easy
+git and github learning is easy for all